-This picture is part of a sample overview of test results that shows the impact of certain genes/combination of genes may have on your organ systems.
-On the bottom of the picture you see bone/collagen/joints.
+This picture is part of a sample overview of test results that shows the impact of certain genes/combination of genes may have on your bone/collagen/joints.
 When it’s very high or high impact, it means the test subject has genetic variants that could make them more susceptible for osteoporosis, osteopenia, soft tissue injuries, etc.

 If you are someone that has had joint pains for a while, I’m sure you are somewhat happy to see this.
 This may actually explain why after all the exercise you do, massages you get and other alternate therapies explored, you still have joint pain.